How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Uses Beyond Growing Food

 This aeroponic system isn't just for food production.
-They're excellent for:
+It's also excellent for:

 Plant Propagation: